swiftlang/swift-foundation/Distributions.md

 ## Caveats when using swift-foundation as a package

-Although Foundation is available as a Swift package and you _can_ declare a dependency on [swift-foundation][] during development, it is not suitable for use in a package or app that you intend to ship.
+Although Foundation is available as a Swift package, and hence you _can_ declare a dependency on [swift-foundation][] during development, it is not suitable for use in a package or app that you intend to ship.
 Doing so has several
 downsides:

 * **It requires building Foundation and its dependencies from source.** This significantly increases your build time.
-* **It may encounter build failures when another package uses a built-in Foundation.** If you use swift-foundation as a package, but you depend on a library from another package which uses a built-in copy of Foundation (as this document recommends), this can cause build failures due to duplicate symbol definitions or module conflicts.
+* **You may encounter build failures when another package uses a built-in Foundation.** If you use swift-foundation as a package, but you depend on a library from another package which uses a built-in copy of Foundation (as this document recommends), this can cause build failures due to ambiguity symbol definitions or module conflicts.

 ## When to use swift-foundation as a package